 Although there are many variations, the most popular one is as follows:

 Athena and Poseidon both wanted to claim to be the deity of Cecropia.
 Zeus decided to make a contest in which each had to present a useful gift to the people of Cecropia.
 Depending on which gift the people cheered to the most, would result in who would win the contest and become the deity of the city of Athens.

-Interesting fact is that researchers have studied the site of the Erechtheion and say that they discovered 3 holes in the ground of what may be of a trident.
-What is even more interesting is that from time to time, salt water pours out of those three holes.
+An interesting fact is that researchers have studied the site of the Erechtheion and say that they discovered 3 holes in the ground of what may be a trident.
+What is even more interesting is that from time to time, saltwater pours out of those three holes.

 The side of the Erechtheion, showing the porch with 6 of the Caryatids (replicas).

 The Caryatids of the Erechtheion

 A Caryatid is a sculpted female figure serving as an architectural support column or pillar.
 Although very similar, the six Caryatids are not the same: their faces, draping, and hair are carved separately.
 The three on the right stand on their left foot and the three on the left stand on their right foot.
 Their hairstyles are crucial in providing support to their necks, otherwise, the structures would become weak.
 The earliest known examples dating to about the 6th century BC were found in the Treasury of Athenians in Delphi.
 The best-known examples however are those six figures of the Caryatids on the porch of the Erechtheion.
 Currently, the caryatids found on site are replicas, with the 5 originals to be seen at the New Acropolis Museum.
 The sixth caryatid was removed by Lord Elgin in the early 19th century and is now at the British Museum in London.
 The Romans had made copies of the Caryatids of Erechtheion, installing them in The Pantheon and The Forum of Augustus in Rome, as well as at Hadrian’s Villa at Trivoli.